guiperry/archguardian/README.md

 ## 🎯 What ArchGuardian Does

-ArchGuardian performs three core functions flawlessly:
+ArchGuardian performs three core functions with a deterministic, reliable architecture:

-### 1. **Understands Your System**
+### 1. **Understands Your System (Deterministic Scanning)**
-Creates a **real-time knowledge graph** showing how every component connects—code, APIs, databases, services, and data flows across your entire stack.
+Creates a **real-time knowledge graph** showing how every component connects—code, APIs, databases, services, and data flows across your entire stack using **static analysis, AST parsing, and pattern matching**.
+Scans are fast, reproducible, and work offline.

-### 2. **Diagnoses Hidden Risks**
+### 2. **Diagnoses Hidden Risks (Rule-Based Detection)**
-Surfaces technical debt, security vulnerabilities, obsolete code, and dangerous dependencies **before they become critical failures**.
+Surfaces technical debt, security vulnerabilities, obsolete code, and dangerous dependencies **before they become critical failures** using **deterministic detection rules, CVE databases, and pattern matching**.
+Every scan produces identical results.

-### 3. **Automates the Fixes**
+### 3. **AI-Powered Remediation (On-Demand)**
-AI generates and executes fixes—updating libraries, removing dead code, patching vulnerabilities, and preventing new debt from accumulating.
+When you select an issue, **AI generates intelligent fix recommendations**.
+You review the proposed solution, approve it, and ArchGuardian applies the fix.
+AI is only used for generating solutions, never for scanning or detection.

 ---

 ## ✨ Key Features

-### 🤖 **AI-Driven Remediation & Maintenance**
+### 🤖 **AI-Powered Remediation (User-Triggered)**
 - **Multi-Provider AI Support**: Cerebras, Google Gemini, Anthropic Claude, OpenAI, DeepSeek
 - **Intelligent Context Management**: Maintains conversation history and project context
-- **Automated Code Fixes**: Generates and applies patches for detected issues
+- **On-Demand Solution Generation**: AI generates fixes only when you request them
 - **Smart Dependency Updates**: Analyzes breaking changes before updating libraries
-- **Dead Code Removal**: Identifies and safely removes unused code paths
+- **Review-Before-Apply Workflow**: You review and approve all AI-generated solutions

 ### 🕸️ **Real-Time Knowledge Graph**
 - **Dynamic Architecture Mapping**: Visualizes code structure, dependencies, and data flows